refactorteam/Crowdsale-Contracts/README.md

 # re:factor Token (REFT)

 REFT is an ERC-20 compatible token.
-1. The token contract is created by the crowdsale contract.
+1. The token contract is created by the crowdsale contract;
-2. BKX has fixed total supply
+2. REFT has fixed total supply;
-3. Tokens offered for the crowdsale are transferred to the crowdsale contract at creation time
+3. Tokens offered for the crowdsale are transferred to the crowdsale contract at creation time;
-4. 5,000,000 REFT are reserved fro pre-sale investors
+4. 5,000,000 REFT are reserved fro pre-sale investors;
-5. All remaining tokens are stored on re:factor balance
+5. All remaining tokens are stored on re:factor balance.

 REFT movement is restricted until explicitly allowed.
 Only parties authorized to transfer REFT until that are:
-1. The crowdsale contract -- to distribute tokens purchased at the crowdsale
+1. The crowdsale contract -- to distribute tokens purchased at the crowdsale;
-2.	re:factor -- to distribute among the team and pre-sale investors
+2.	re:factor -- to distribute among the team and pre-sale investors.

 # Pre-Sale Contract
 5,000,000 of tokens has been distributed during the pre-sale phase.
 Pre-Sale starts at the specified timestamp and ends when either the specified timestamp is reached or all the tokens are sold.